 Alienhead Posted April 7 Author Posted April 7 Any verification on this?
 I got some open heart surgery on my main function and can't put it back together again until I can resolve this hehe.
 Just checking.
 Quote Alienhead Components and Software

-Josh Posted April 7 Posted April 7 I was able to run the example here in a new project. https://www.leadwerks.com/learn/NavMesh_PlotPath?lang=lua Quote My job is to make tools you love, with the features you want, and performance you can't live without.
+Josh Posted April 7 Posted April 7 I was able to run the example here in a new project. https://www.leadwerks.com/learn/NavMesh_PlotPath?lang=lua Quote Let's build cool stuff and have fun.

 Recommended Posts